Rangers vs. Tigers Player Props Betting Odds

-Spencer Torkelson and Marcus Semien are among the players with prop bets available when the Detroit Tigers and the Texas Rangers play at Globe Life Field on Tuesday (starting at 8:05 PM ET).
+Player prop bet odds for Marcus Semien, Spencer Torkelson and others are available when the Texas Rangers host the Detroit Tigers at Globe Life Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!